korczis/csv2psql/README.md

 # csv2psql

-Tool for transforming CSV into SQL statements for insert or update into DB
+Tool for transforming CSV into SQL statements

 ## Status